Metron-Project/metron-project.github.io/blog/2026-08-01-july-update/index.md

   style={{maxWidth: '100%', height: 'auto'}}
 />

+## Future Projects

+July turned out busier than planned, so expect the next few months to be quieter — mostly bug fixes and minor changes.

+The biggest project on deck for the rest of the year is planning a migration from our current vertical scaling setup to a horizontal one.
+For context, the stack today is a Django app served by gunicorn, PostgreSQL, Redis, nginx, and the Anubis bot-protection proxy, all running as rootless Podman/Quadlet containers on a single CentOS droplet (see [DEPLOYMENT.md](https://github.com/Metron-Project/metron/blob/master/DEPLOYMENT.md) for the full picture) — with static and media files already offloaded to DigitalOcean Spaces.
+Going horizontal means running multiple app droplets behind a load balancer, which is likely to become necessary before too long, but I don't have a firm timeline yet — I still need to pull together pricing metrics to figure out at what point it actually becomes the more economical option.
+I did some initial groundwork on this a month ago and have a few loose ends to tie up before picking it back up — the current draft plan is up as [SCALING.md](https://github.com/Metron-Project/metron/blob/master/SCALING.md) if you want to see where things stand or have feedback.

+As always, we're looking for team members with server admin experience — [reach out](mailto:bpepple@metron.cloud) if that's you.

 ## OpenCollective

 A huge thank you to everyone who has contributed to our [Open Collective](https://opencollective.com/metron)!
 Your support makes a real difference in keeping the Metron Project running and growing.